World Wide Dream Builders, also known as WWDB, is an Amway Motivational Organization and line of sponsorship within the

 Ron Puryear created the WWDB system to train and motivate his team of Amway distributors.
 Since then, World Wide Dream Builders has grown significantly.
 According to recent numbers found on Amway Wikipedia, Ron Puryear has more than 500 downline diamonds in his organization, throughout the world.

-Those numbers might have fluctuated a little in recent years, but I still find that very impressive.
-Obviously, Ron knows how to build a large network, and he’s qualified to teach others to do the same.
+Those numbers might have fluctuated in recent years, but I still find that very impressive.
+Obviously, Ron Puryear knows how to build a large team, and he’s qualified to teach others to do the same.